sichen-x/courseware/hm-4/hm4.md

 For input: `python taco_cat.py "Call me maybe"` it would output `no`.

-Case and any special characters should be ignored so that `ro"Ra$t"or!?` is equal to `rotator`
+Case and any special characters should be ignored so that `ro"Ta$t"or!?` is equal to `rotator`

 Homework directory contains `palindrome_test_file.txt`with few examples and words.